keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Versioning integrates w/ lifecycle rules so you can set rules to expire or migrate data based on their version
 - Versioning also has MFA delete capability to provide an additional layer of security

-## S3 Lifecycle Management:
+### S3 Lifecycle Management:
-- Automates moving objects between the different storage tiers
+- Automates the moving of objects between the different storage tiers
 - Can be used in conjunction with versioning
 - Lifecycle rules can be applied to both current and previous versions of an object

-## S3 Cross Region Replication:
+### S3 Cross Region Replication:
 - Cross region replication only work if versioning is enabled
 - When cross region replication is enabled, no pre-existing data is transferred.
 Only new uploads into the original bucket are replicated.
 All subsequent updates are replicated.
 - When you replicate the contents of one bucket to another, you can actually change the ownership of the content if you want.
 You can also change the storage tier of the new bucket with the replicated content.